Rupeshs11/Rupeshs11/README.md

 # 💻 Welcome to my GitHub!

 Hey there!
 I'm **Rupesh** 👋 — also known as **Knox**.
 I'm a passionate developer who loves building cool projects and learning new tech! 🚀

+---

 ## 🧠 About Me

-- 🔭 I’m currently working on: **Tourstack** – a Hotel Management & Tourism web app
+- 🔭 I’m currently working on: **Mikasa** – A Visual Assistant
-- 🌱 I’m currently learning: Advanced **Java** & backend integrations
+- 🌱 I’m currently learning: Advanced **RAG Pipelines** & **LLM Training**
 - ⚡ Fun fact: I debug better with tea ☕ and lo-fi music 🎶

+---

 ## 🛠️ Tech Stack